ink! Developers Security Guideline

 cargo outdated

-• Use which updates dependencies as recorded in the local lock file.
+• Use cargo updatearrow-up-right which updates dependencies as recorded in the local lock file.

 cargo update